richardhenyash/perkulater/README.md

 * Review and recommend products.
 * Contact the business about an order.
 * Contact the business with a general enquiry.
-* Customise my subscription service so that I can try different coffees based on my preferences.
+* Customise my subscription service so that I can try different coffees specifically tailored to my taste preferences.
-* Purchase high quality cold brew coffee in a can (this product line will be added in a future development phase).
+* Purchase high quality cold brew coffee in a can (this product line could potentially be added in a future development phase).
-* Purchase high quality coffee making equipment (this product line will be added in a future development phase).
+* Purchase high quality coffee making equipment (this product line could potentially be added in a future development phase).
-* Purchase high quality, great tasting coffee pods (this product line will be added in a future development phase).
+* Purchase high quality, great tasting coffee pods (this product line could potentially be added in a future development phase).
-* Purchase branded merchadise (this product line will be added in a future development phase).
+* Purchase branded merchadise (this product line could potentially be added in a future development phase).

 ## UX ##